 The Org-Wide Default assignee is standard in all orgs and cannot be removed.
 To add new assignee, click on the drop down under Add New Assignee.
 You will have a list of assignee types as options from which to choose.

-Once you select the Assignee type you will use the Search Salesforce field to search the group, role or individual to add as an Assignee.
+Once you select the Assignee type you will use the Search Salesforce field to search the group, user role or individual to add as an Assignee.
 Once you have the assignee added you will be able to assign them the desired flex filter set.

 It is important to understand that there is a hierarchy when it comes to assignees.
 If a user is assigned to multiple flex filter sets via multiple assignee types, the most narrow or lowest level assignment will prevail.
 For example, if Jane Smith is part of the 'Director of CS roles and subordinates' assignee but also has been added as an individual user with a different flex filter set, the individual user flex filter set will be the one that Jane Smith has access to.